International Debut Novel Competition

 “I learnt a huge amount about writing, myself and also what works and what doesn’t work from a published perspective.”

-Watch the online launch event of the last Irish Writers Centre Novel Fair that took place in April, 2024.
-Tune in to this panel discussion to learn first-hand experiences of the competition’s journey and insider tips on how writers might prepare their submissions ahead of the upcoming deadline.
+Watch the online launch event for the Novel Competition from April, 2024 to learn first-hand experiences of the competition’s journey and insider tips on how writers might prepare their submissions ahead of the upcoming deadline.
 Featuring author and past winner, Olivia Fitzsimons, literary agent, Conor Nagle, and former judge, Susan Tomaselli .